The Melatonin-Light Connection: Why Darkness is a Biological Necessity

 Melatonin is more than a sleep-related hormone; it also has antioxidant activity and interacts with multiple endocrine and immune pathways.
 (6) A disrupted light-dark cycle or delayed melatonin onset can be associated with: (1,2,3,6)

-2. Hormonal pattern disruption: melatonin interacts with estrogen-related pathways and may influence local estrogen synthesis in some tissues.
+- Hormonal pattern disruption: melatonin interacts with estrogen-related pathways and may influence local estrogen synthesis in some tissues.
 (7,8) For broader endocrine context, see hormonal regulation and circadian rhythm disruption.
-(9)
+(9) To understand how thyroid function is assessed and its impact on your sleep and metabolism, read our article on thyroid function and testing.

-4. Chronic pain sensitivity: altered melatonin patterns and sleep disruption are commonly observed in chronic pain states; melatonin has been studied in fibromyalgia and migraine contexts.
-(13,14,15)
+- Chronic pain sensitivity: altered melatonin patterns and sleep disruption are commonly observed in chronic pain states; melatonin has been studied in fibromyalgia and migraine contexts.
+(13,14,15) For a deeper look at functional medicine’s approach to chronic fatigue, and how sleep disorders can contribute to persistent fatigue, explore our article on chronic fatigue.

 Solution/Test: A “digital sunset” strategy for Adelaide professionals